 4.1.
 Expenditure on revenue items may be authorised up to the amounts included for that class of expenditure in the approved budget.
 This authority is to be determined by:

-the council for all items over [£5,000];
+the council for all items over £5,000;

-a duly delegated committee of the council for items over [£500]; or
+a duly delegated committee of the council for items over £500; or

-the Clerk, in conjunction with Chairman of Council or Chairman of the appropriate committee, for any items below [£500].
+the Clerk, in conjunction with Chairman of Council or Chairman of the appropriate committee, for any items below £500

 Such authority is to be evidenced by a minute or by an authorisation slip duly signed by the Clerk, and where necessary also by the appropriate Chairman.